-This week’s blog post is from Dr Anne Coxon, ERUK Trustee and former Scientific Advisory Committee member.
-Dr Coxon’s daughter Katherine, has a diagnosis of Lennox-Gastaut Syndrome, a severe form of epilepsy.
+This week’s Research Blog is from Dr Anne Coxon, ERUK Trustee and former Scientific Advisory Committee member.
+Dr Coxon’s daughter Katherine has Lennox-Gastaut Syndrome, which causes multiple types of seizures that are resistant to treatment, as well as severe cognitive, emotional, and behavioural difficulties.
 In this piece, Anne shares their story and the role research has played along the way.

 Our daughter, Katherine, celebrated her 32nd birthday this month.
 Twenty years ago, I would not have dreamt that she would live this long.

 I remember her 18th birthday party, and one of the nurses at her specialist boarding school told me she too had not thought she would see Katherine reach 18 (two of her seven classmates died of SUDEP – sudden unexpected death in epilepsy).
 Katherine has a diagnosis of Lennox-Gastaut Syndrome, meaning that she has multiple seizure types that are resistant to treatment and she has severe cognitive, communication, emotional and behavioural difficulties – she is dependent on other people to keep her safe.